 Step 2: Flatten the Edited Image

-To add a border, you need to unlock the layer of your photo.
-Do this through the Layers Panel.
+To add a border, you may need to unlock the layer of your photo.
+If needed, do this through the Layers Panel.

 Click on Layers Panel (bottom right side) and search for your photo.
 A small padlock should appear next to the photo.
 Click on the padlock.

-Once you select the layer with your photo, it should appear as Layer 0, but you can rename it.
+Once you select the image layer, it should appear as Layer 0, but you can rename it.

 Step 4: Adjust Your Image Canvas Size to Accommodate A Border